oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/6-create-new-av.md

 5. Enter a user-friendly name in the Caption field.
 For example, Movie Sales Data.
 Also enter a Description such as “Daily sales data by customer, and search genre”.

-**Do not press the Create button yet.**  At this point, you have created a new Analytic View in the tool, but not in the database.
-The Analytic View database objects will be created later after you have created hierarchies and measures.
+**Do not press the Create button yet.**  The Analytic View database objects will be created later after you have created hierarchies and measures.

 **Do not press the Generate Hierarchies and Measures button.**   The tool has a feature that can attempt to automatically create hierarchies and measures.
 In some cases, this might offer a useful head start.
 In this lab, you will learn how to create hierarchies and measures yourself.
 Because you know your data best, and you know your business requirements, you will usually create hierarchies and measures as shown in this lab.